Skip to Content

 During a mediation process, our mediators work as follows:

-- Intake interview: in this interview, the ground rules of mediation are explained, the cause of the conflict is discussed, interests are inventoried and if possible already possible options are discussed, in preparation for the joint mediation sessions.
+• Intake interview: in this interview, the ground rules of mediation are explained, the cause of the conflict is discussed, interests are inventoried, and if possible, already possible options are discussed, in preparation for the joint mediation sessions.

-- Sessions: in the joint talks, under the mediator's guidance, parties look at the past, present and future; interests and needs are inventoried and possible solutions are explored.
-In the mediation talks, attention is not only paid to the conflict, but also to "people" and the impact the dispute has on the parties.
+• Sessions: in the joint talks, under the mediator's guidance, parties look at the past, present and future; interests and needs are inventoried, and possible solutions are explored.
+In the mediation talks, attention is not only paid to the conflict but also to "people" and the impact the dispute has on the parties.
 Attention is paid to communication and the relationship between the parties and patterns that emerge therein.
 The goal is to achieve mutual understanding and to make the participants "negotiable" again so that space is created for solutions.

-- Conclusion: in principle an outline report is made of each meeting.
+• Conclusion: in principle, an outline report is made of each meeting.
 In the case of divorces and separations, the report also contains an explanation of the legal consequences.
 When an agreement is reached, the mediator records the outlines of the agreements in a report or (in the case of divorces and separations) elaborates and records them in a covenant (agreement).

 Why choose our mediators?

-- Specialized in mediation
+• Specialised in mediation

 With us, you are assured of professional mediation support.
 Please contact our mediators to receive more information or to schedule a no-obligation consultation.